-As a crime drama subgenre, the prison movie is saddled with a number of conventions whose inclusion in one form or another even now appear obligatory.
+As a subgenre of the crime drama, the prison movie is saddled with a number of conventions whose inclusion in one form or another even now seem to be obligatory.
 The story will usually be told from the view of a sympathetic and perhaps wrongly incarcerated inmate, the warder will be a hard and uncaring brute, gangs will control all activity and dealings within the prison itself, a wise old-timer will be on hand to show our hero the ropes and help him survive those first few torturous months, a good-hearted prisoner will be broken when his pet is taken from him or his hobby destroyed (usually by the governor or a particularly nasty guard), escape attempts will fail until our boy takes his turn, and so on...

 And it's here that you can happily put all those idiotic prejudices about the innocence and cultural background of your lead characters aside and empathise with the impossible position that the hapless Malik finds himself.
 Put yourself in his place.
 You've never killed anyone and the very thought of it horrifies you, but you're at the start of a six-year stretch and have been ordered to commit murder by someone who could have you killed in the blink of an eye.
 You know the prisoner's code about squealing but figure that if you can just find a way to alert someone in authority to what's going on then you might be able to prevent it, or at least be safely removed from the scene.
 What you didn't realise is that the guard you spoke to is on César's payroll, and instead of the hoped-for chat with the governor you are forcibly restrained and a plastic bag is pulled over your head and held there until the consequences of non-co-operation are thumping through your lungs and temples.
 So just what do you do now?

 And it all feels so damned real, every prison-hardened face, every intimidating stare, every sudden burst of violence or angry outburst.
 Institutional touchstones aside, there's a very real freshness to all aspects of the film, which comes in part from the locational switch from what is traditionally American cinematic turf and the casting of unknowns in roles to which they seem almost genetically suited to play (many of the extras are played by real ex-convicts, bringing a subconscious authenticity to background detail).
-And don't be put off by their lack of experience – Audiard's perfectionism (you can check out just how extensively he works with even the supporting cast on every scene in the documentary on this very disc) and some spot-on casting assures that there's not a wrong note in any of the performances.
+And don't be put off by their lack of experience – Audiard's perfectionism (check out the documentary on this disc to see how extensively he works with even the supporting cast on every scene) and some spot-on casting assures that there's not a wrong note in any of the performances.
 Tahar Rahim in particular makes a serious impression in his first leading role (previously he was a bit-part player in roles such as 'Taliban Interrogator' in the 2006 The 9/11 Commission Report), utterly convincing in his gradual transformation from nervous newcomer to confident opportunist and fully justifying Audiard's conviction that he was perfect for the role almost from the moment the two first met.
-Matching him all the way is the excellent Niels Arestrup, the film's only name actor (he was memorably weary as Thomas's father Robert in Audiard's previous The Beat that My Heart Skipped / De battre mon coeur s'est arrêté), who brings a sometimes frightening authority to the role of César, an ageing gang boss who is defined by his position of power within the prison, an unpredictable hair-trigger of boredom-fuelled anger whose relationship with Malik is closer to that of master and servant than the crime movie norm of father and son.
+Matching him all the way is the excellent Niels Arestrup, the film's only name actor (he was memorably weary as Thomas's father Robert in Audiard's previous The Beat that My Heart Skipped [De battre mon coeur s'est arrêté]), who brings a sometimes frightening authority to the role of César, an ageing gang boss who is defined by his position of power within the prison, an unpredictable hair-trigger of boredom-fuelled anger whose relationship with Malik is closer to that of master and servant than the crime movie norm of father and son.
 But as actor Tahar Rahim notes elsewhere on this disc, a good servant learns from is master, and it's in this role that Malik grows and matures and develops his own set of criminal ambitions.

 Gripping though the prison drama is – and it really is – it's when Malik is granted temporary leave that the tension really cranks up, as he's sent on missions whose purpose or intended outcome are initially a mystery and is required to cover the sort of distance that seems almost unfeasible in the allotted time.
 This does, like Ripley's against-the-clock rescue at the climax of Aliens, ensure that every small delay or hiccup decreases the likelihood of him making it back at the appointed hour.
 This is especially true of his second excursion, where a plane trip and car journey are interrupted when the man he has been sent to meet points a gun in his face and calls his credibility into question.